GambitAcid/Analyzing-Gun-Violence-and-Control-in-America/README.md

 # Gun-Violence-and-Control-in-America
-Gun violence feels too big, too powerful to stop.
+"Gun violence feels too big, too powerful to stop.
 But it’s not too big for you to take some real, meaningful actions.
 You control what you decide you can live with, and what you can't.
-You can choose whether you do something, or do nothing.
+You can choose whether you do something, or do nothing."
+— Jennifer Rosen Heinz

 ## Project overview